 Hospice services may be covered through Medicare/Medicaid and some private insurers.
 In addition, no one has ever been turned away by The Hospice of Baton Rouge because of an inability to pay.
 As the first nonprofit hospice provider in the city, the generous support and donations we receive from the Baton Rouge Community ensures that The Hospice of Baton Rouge is able to provide our full spectrum of hospice services to all patients regardless of the financial resources.

-East Baton Rouge Parish, West Baton Rouge Parish, East Feliciana Parish, West Feliciana Parish, Ascension Parish, Livingston Parish, Iberville Parish, Tangipahoa Parish, and Portions of Pointe Coupee Parish.
+East Baton Rouge Parish, West Baton Rouge Parish, East Feliciana Parish, West Feliciana Parish, Ascension Parish, Livingston Parish, Iberville Parish, Tangipahoa Parish, Pointe Coupee Parish, St. Helena Parish, Assumption Parish, St. James Parish, and St. John the Baptist Parish.